FrontEndFoxes/curriculum/src/workshops/vue/minis/mini3.md

 ![final app](./images/playground3.png)

-It's really interesting to build Vue.js apps for mobile devices in the NativeScript playground.
+It's really interesting to build Vue.js apps for mobile devices in Stackblitz.
 Now that you know how, what else can you build?

 **🎊Congratulations, you've finished the base project!🎊**